ExpressionEngine/ExpressionEngine-User-Guide/source/modules/safecracker/index.rst

 	rte_toolset_id="1"

-The id of the toolset to use.
-If this parameter is not specified, the custom toolset of the currently logged in user will be used.
-If they do not have a custom toolset, or are not logged in, the site's Default Toolset will be used.
+The ID of the Rich Text Editor toolset to use.
+Toolset IDs are listed on the :doc:`/modules/rte/control_panel/index` page.

 safecracker\_head=
 ~~~~~~~~~~~~~~~~~~